freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/deal-cards-for-freecell.english.md

 ## Instructions
 <section id='instructions'>
 Write a function to take a deal number and deal cards in the same order as this algorithm.
 The function must return a two dimensional array representing the FreeCell board.
-Deals can also be checked against <a href="http://freecellgamesolutions.com/" title="link: http://freecellgamesolutions.com/">FreeCell solutions to 1000000 games</a>.
+Deals can also be checked against <a href="https://freecellgamesolutions.com/">FreeCell solutions to 1000000 games</a>.
 (Summon a video solution, and it displays the initial deal.)
 </section>

 ## Tests